 Fajita and taco seasoning are two spice blends that both have their origins in Mexican cuisine and are combinations of the most widely used Mexican spices.
 They serve as an easy way to add traditional flavor notes to popular Mexican dishes and are often viewed as interchangeable.
-If you are trying to decide which one to use, it is important to understand a few things about them like their differences and whether they will provide the same effects when one is used in place of the other.
-We will consider these factors as we compare fajita and taco seasoning in this SPICEography Showdown.
+But how similar are they really?
+Let’s compare the two.

 How do fajita and taco seasonings differ in flavor?

-If your recipe calls for one, can you use the other in its place?
+If your recipe calls for one, can you use the other?

-What is the best way to use fajita seasoning, and what is the best way to use taco seasoning?
+What is the best way to use fajita seasoning?
+Taco seasoning?